robinsonb5/DeMiSTify/templates/deca-template/deca/README.md

 cp site.template site.mk
 #Edit site.mk and add your own PATHs to Quartus (Q19)
 gedit site.mk
-#[OPTIONAL STEP only needed if main branch is outdated]
+#Checkout to the branch with latest updates
 git checkout somhic
-#Go back to root folder and do a make with board target (deca, neptuno, uareloaded).
+#Go back to root folder and do a make with board target (deca, neptuno, uareloaded, atlas_cyc).
 If not specified it will compile for all targets.
 cd ..
 make BOARD=deca
 ```